-If the annuity is Then the treatment is The amount, after any penalties, the customer would get if the annuity were cashed in is a counted resource.
-Excluded as a resource.
+If the annuity is Then the treatment is

+The amount, after any penalties, the

+customer would get if the annuity were cashed in is a counted resource.

+cashed in is a counted resource.

+Irrevocable Excluded as a resource.

 NOTE To evaluate the annuity as a possible transfer, see MA902G